(For updated thoughts on this topic, see this post.)

-I'm not a fan of self-publishing because, mainly, I don't believe it gives the writer any legitimacy.
-Every once in a while, a self-publishing writer will get lucky and become relatively famous, most likely because some publisher found their work, liked it, and picked it up.
-But that's extremely rare.
+I'm not a fan of self-publishing mainly because I don't believe it gives the writer any legitimacy.
+Every once in a while, a self-publishing writer will get lucky and become successful, most likely because some publisher found their work, liked it, and picked it up.
+But that's rare.

-Writers who go the self-publishing route are essentially giving in and not going the extra mile.
-They're telling the publishers who run the world of book sales that their judgment is wack and that they the writer are too amazing to try and turn their work into something an experienced, trained publisher would accept.
+Writers who go the self-publishing route aren't going the extra mile.
+They're telling the publishers who run the world of book sales that their judgment is useless and that they, the writer, are too special to try and turn their work into something an experienced, trained editor would accept.

-When writers publish their own work, they most likely haven't had a genuine editor come through and help them correct and perfect their novel, which is just a stupid idea.
-Real publishers are editors, who make sure everything is exactly right before they send it into the world to be read.
+When writers publish their own work, they most likely haven't had a professional editor go through and help them correct and perfect their novel, which is just a bad idea.
+Real publishers make sure everything is on par before they send it into the world to be read.
 Editing is really freaking important.
 Every book is trashy before it goes through editing, so why not make the full effort to get it to the best state it can be?
 You owe it to the idea, to yourself, and to your readers.